Classification of simple Lie superalgebras in characteristic $2$: Introduction

 \section{Introduction}

-The Lie (super)algebras we consider here are finite-dimensional (except for \S\ref{Z2gra}) over an algebraically closed field $\Kee$ of characteristic $p>0$ (unless otherwise mentioned).
-Observe that neither finite-dimensionality of algebras nor algebraic closedness of the ground field is needed in most of the constructions below.
+The Lie algebras and superalgebras we consider in this paper are finite-dimensional (except for \S\ref{Z2gra}) over an algebraically closed field $\Kee$ of characteristic $p>0$, mostly, for $p=2$.
+(Observe that neither finite-dimensionality of algebras, nor algebraic closedness of the ground field is needed in most of the constructions below.)
+In examples, we need (generalized) Cartan prolongation (for more examples, see \cite{BGLLS2}) and Lie (super)algebra with indecomposable Cartan matrix over $\Kee$ classified in \cite{BGL2}.

-\ssec{Setting of the problem; results} In 2005, P.~Deligne wrote several comments to a paper by the two of us, see his Appendix in \cite{LL}.
-In particular, we interpret a part of his advice as (in our words) ``Over $\Kee$, to classify ALL simple Lie (super)algebras and their representations are, perhaps, not very reasonable problems, and definitely very tough; investigate first the \textbf{restricted} case: it is related to geometry, meaningful and of interest".
+\ssec{What restricted Lie algebra in characteristic 2 is} In 2005, P.~Deligne wrote several comments to a paper by the two of us, see his Appendix in \cite{LL}.
+In particular, a part of his advice is (in our words): ``Over $\Kee$, to classify ALL simple Lie (super)algebras and their representations are, perhaps, not very reasonable problems, and definitely very tough; investigate first the \textbf{restricted} case: it is related to geometry, meaningful and of interest".